theNestruo/z80-asm-meter-vscode/README.md

     Disabled by default.

 * [`z80-asm-meter.inlayHints.exitPoint.label`](vscode://settings/z80-asm-meter.inlayHints.exitPoint.label): When fallthrough labels are considered subroutines, controls which subroutine is considered at exit points.
     * `first`: The first label found.
-    * `closest` The last label found, that is the closest label to the exit point.
+    * `closest`: The last label found, that is the closest label to the exit point.

 </details>